What should I know before my first treatment?Back to Starting KEYTRUDA + LENVIMA

 If you take too much LENVIMA, call your health care provider or go to the nearest hospital emergency room right away.

-If you cannot swallow LENVIMA capsules whole, follow these steps:
+If you cannot swallow LENVIMA capsules whole, see more information on taking LENVIMA.

 Hopefully you’re feeling more prepared for your upcoming treatment.
 Now that you know how to prepare for infusions, what you’ll need to bring with you, and how to receive and take your oral medication, you’re ready to move onto the next section.